Elastic On-Device LLM Service: Evaluation

 \subsection{Performance on standalone datasets}

 With a specific SLO, we further report the performance on an entire standalone dataset to show \sys's superiority.
 The switching overhead is dismissed as there is no upgrade/downgrade.
 The results are obtained on cloud server with SLO statistics on Mi 14 smartphone, and are shown in Figure~\ref{fig:dataset_standalone}.
-We have the following observations. \sys significantly outperforms all its baselines by up to 34\% and on-average 22\% on accuracy.
+We have the following observations. \sys significantly outperforms all its baselines by up to 40\% on accuracy.
 Specifically, on all the SLOs, \sys \textit{always} provides a much higher accuracy than the baselines (\texttt{LE/LG2+CS/LPruner}) that derive sub-models from the original one.
-Compared to \texttt{PFS}, \sys provides a higher accuracy on 88.4\% of all SLOs, and the maximal accuracy loss is within 9.6\%.
+Compared to \texttt{PFS}, \sys provides a higher accuracy on 77.8\% of all SLOs.
 The reasons are as discussed before.
-Please also note that \texttt{PFS} is costly in terms of switching and memory at runtime.
+Please also note that \texttt{PFS} and \texttt{LaCo} are costly in terms of switching and memory at runtime.

+Performance gains are minimal in some high-SLO scenarios, this is due to a slight pruning (i.e., high SLO) will not significantly differentiate \sys from the pruning baselines.
+However, only \sys can work for all the varying SLOs for apps, since there will not always be high-SLO scenarios, and switching overhead (Figure~\ref{fig:switching time}) will also be considered when serving multiple apps.